A Branch-Price-Cut-And-Switch Approach for Optimizing Team Formation and Routing for Airport Baggage Handling Tasks with Stochastic Travel Times: Two Binary Program Formulations

+In the following, we provide a more detailed master problem that considers the workforce on an individual skill level basis.
+Furthermore, we provide some insights into the dominance relation between the two proposed master problem formulations.\\ Let $(r,q)\in\mathcal{R}$ be a team route.
+As described in Section \ref{section:problem_description}, $q$ is well-defined by the amount $\xi_{q,k}$ of required workers of skill level greater or equal than $k$ for all $k\in\mathcal{K}$.
+This information suffices to ensure that the available workforce is never exceeded on an aggregate level, but does not guarantee feasibility in terms of allocation of workers to individual tasks.
+To be precise, the ARMP implicitly allows workers to migrate to another team while executing a task along their route without incurring any travel time.
+As this is neither realistically possible nor feasible in practical applications, this can be seen as an artifact of the AMP formulation.
+For an example, the reader is referred to Section 4.2 of \cite{dallolio_temp}.
 To deal with such undesirable solutions, the aforementioned authors propose an integer problem called \textit{feasibility check}, which tries to find a feasible allocation of available workers to teams and regrouping strategies by solving a network flow problem on an appropriate graph.
 If said problem is infeasible, a cut is added to the master problem and the ARMP is re-solved.
 In preliminary studies, we observed that there are several instances in which a large number of cuts have to be added, degrading the algorithm's performance by a large margin.
 In such instances, there is a large cardinality of binary solutions to the ARMP that all share the property of being operationally infeasible in the previously described sense and have the same (or almost the same) objective function value.
 This makes it necessary to consecutively forbid these solutions one by one.
 Furthermore, each additional cut introduces a dual value into the pricing problem, whose impact on the reduced cost of a column is only observable after a column has been generated.
 Therefore, it is possible that during the pricing procedure, columns that are part of a forbidden solution are re-generated.
 Thus, at the end of each pricing step, such columns need to be identified and discarded, increasing the computational effort required to solve the pricing problem.
 Additionally, the ARMP has to be re-solved every time without improving the solution quality.\\ We mitigate this issue by utilizing the concept of skill compositions to develop an alternative formulation to the AMP.
-For this, we define a disaggregated team route $(r,q, s)$ as a tuple consisting of a team route $(r,q)\in\mathcal{R}$ and a disaggregated profile $(q,s)\in\mathcal{Q}^{\mathrm{D}}$ and denote the set of disaggregated team routes by $\mathcal{R}^{\mathrm{D}}$.\\ For each $(r,q,s)\in\mathcal{R}^{\mathrm{D}}$, we define by $\beta_{k,\tau}^{r,s}(\revnew{\omega_{\gamma}})\revnew{\in\left\{0, s_{q,k}\right\}}$ the number of workers of skill level $k$ required by route $r$ at time $\tau$, assuming scenario $\omega_\gamma$ occurs.
+For this, we define a disaggregated team route $(r,q, s)$ as a tuple consisting of a team route $(r,q)\in\mathcal{R}$ and a disaggregated profile $(q,s)\in\mathcal{Q}^{\mathrm{D}}$ and denote the set of disaggregated team routes by $\mathcal{R}^{\mathrm{D}}$.\\ For each $(r,q,s)\in\mathcal{R}^{\mathrm{D}}$, we define by $\beta_{k,\tau}^{r,s}(\omega_{\gamma})\in\left\{0, s_{q,k}\right\}$ the number of workers of skill level $k$ required by route $r$ at time $\tau$, assuming scenario $\omega_\gamma$ occurs.
 These parameters take values $\beta_{k,\tau}^{r,s} = s_{q,k}$ for $\tau\in [\mathrm{tl}^{r,q}, \mathrm{tr}^{r,q}]$ and $\beta_{k,\tau}^{r,s} = 0$ otherwise.
 Using the previous definitions, we introduce the \textit{disaggregated master problem}, abbreviated as \textit{DMP}: